Short Stories for Young People

 Free HTML - Read now

-Birdie (1892) - Mrs. Burnett earns the trust and friendship of a sweet and imaginative young girl as they make-believe about fairies.
 Later, Mrs. Burnett wrote Behind the White Brick for a paper that Birdie and her siblings published.
-This story appears in the book Giovanni and The Other: Children Who Have Made Stories, a collection of short stories based on the real experiences of Mrs. Burnett's own children and those she met while traveling Europe.
+This story first appeared in The Philadelphia Inquirer under the title “Birdie—The Story of a Little Girl Who Believed in Fairies,” December 6th, 1891, but is more widely known from the book Giovanni and The Other: Children Who Have Made Stories, a collection of short stories based on the real experiences of Mrs. Burnett's own children and those she met while traveling Europe.
+Researcher and author Paul F. Brown's extensive 2021 article for the Knoxville History Project reveals the identity of Birdie as Rebecca Nicholson Howe and traces her life history from Knoxville to California.

 Free HTML - Read now